 Music and Dance

 France is known for being cultured (which is another way of saying that they are known for being fancy), and their long history of classical music is one of the things that has come from this!
 France is one of the most important countries for classical music, and this has been a big part of their lifestyle for a long, long time.

 For a long, long time the country of France used the franc for their money, but now they use the euro, which is the currency that almost all of Europe uses.
 The euro is the strongest currency in the whole world!

 Basic French Words

 French is the only official language of France, and it is the language that almost everyone speaks, but there are some other languages that people speak as well.
 These are called “regional languages,” and they are languages that have been around in certain areas for a long, long time!

 Common French Names, and their Meanings….Is it Yours?

 -Aubrey: The name Aubrey is a boy’s name.
 The name Aubrey comes from the French origin.
-In French the meaning of the name Aubrey is: Blond ruler, elf ruler.
+In French, the meaning of the name Aubrey is a Blond ruler, elf ruler.
 From the Old French Auberi, a form of the Old German Alberich meaning elf ruler.
 Although once common as a boy’s name, today it is almost exclusively given to girls.